slamander/website/content/home/experience.md

 active = true  # Activate this widget? true/false
 weight = 5 # Order that this section will appear.

-title = "Select Experience"
+title = "Experience"
-subtitle = "Formal positions (excluding internships)"
+subtitle = ""

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format